- IntelliSys2023 paper accepted

 Arap, Omer, Lucas RB Brasilino, Ezra Kissel, Alexander Shroyer, and Martin Swany.
 “Offloading collective operations to programmable logic.”
 IEEE Micro 37, no. 5 (2017): 52-60.

 Electronic tablet for use in MRI.
 WO US CA US10820839B2, Indiana University of Research and Technology Corporation (2020).

-I’ve had the great opportunity to teach core courses at Indiana University’s Intelligent Systems Engineering program since 2016.
+I have been teaching core courses at Indiana University’s Intelligent Systems Engineering program since 2016.
 My teaching style includes a lot of hands-on examples, live coding, and an environment where I hope students are comfortable to ask questions and try things themselves.
-Most of my classes mix lecture and lab style teaching.
+Most of my classes are a mixture of lecture and lab.
 Because not everyone learns the same way, I employ lots of different learning methods - participation, projects, take-home style quizzes, and readings.

 Engineering Computer Architectures

 This course teaches the fundamentals of digital logic.
 Starting with boolean functions (And, Or, Not) and building up to a simulated CPU which can run programs, to shed light on the mystery of computation.
-This course takes a lot of inspiration from the wonderful Nand2Tetris curriculum by Nisan and Schocken at MIT.
+This course is inspired by the wonderful Nand2Tetris curriculum by Nisan and Schocken at MIT.

-Through this course, students are also introduced to HDL concepts, assembly language, and they have ample opportunities to hone their Python skills.
+Through this course, students are also introduced to hardware description language (HDL) concepts, assembly language, and they have ample opportunities to hone their Python skills.
 Learning objectives include:

 - understanding two’s complement arithmetic (addition, negation, subtraction)

 - understanding how pointers work in a Von Neumann architecture